 The "hawk" is a square metallic type of surface that has a handle on it for the user to grab a hold of.
 It is made out of either magnesium or aluminum and is very light-weight.

-A Darby (Used For Brown Coat):
+A Darby ( Brown Coat Only):

-A darby is used specifically on the brown coat and is a long trowel looking tool that has two handles on it.
-It is used to make sure that the cement is spread evenly on the brown coat of stucco and removes any low or high spots in the wall.
+It is basically a long trowel tool that has two handles on it.
+It is used to make sure that the material is spread evenly on the brown coat of stucco and removes any low or high spots in the wall.

 The edges can be serrated or smooth and can even have one side smooth and the other serrated, so they are a personal preference tool for many plasterers.
 These take some time to master.